 Have you decided that inpatient treatment is right for you?
 Are you ready to take the first step to a fulfilling life and lasting sobriety?
-If so, Zinnia Healing can help.
+If so, Zinnia Health can help.
 We offer evidence-based treatments such as 12-step and Cognitive Behavioral Therapy to help you recover and move forward.
 Contact us to find out more.

 What is the Family and Medical Leave Act?

 The Family and Medical Leave Act of 1993 was enacted by the United States Congress during President Clinton’s time in office in February of 1993.
 This act grants job-protected leave to individuals with specific needs in a non-discriminatory manner.
 FMLA outlines these needs in a section titled “qualifying conditions,” and they are as follows:

 - The birth of a child or care of a newborn child

 - Treatment of a serious health condition

 - Caregiving for an ill close relative